 #7 Creative Convex

-Up until now, most of the stock photo resources I shared with you were from small or mid-size companies.
+Up until now, most of the stock photo resources I shared with you was from small or mid-size companies.
 Creative Convex is an independent stock photo website.
 Unlike the others, it’s for female bloggers who want a feminine aesthetic for their blog.
 Think pink and purple flowers with laptop mockups and workspace photos.

 It has a very small and bundled curation of stock photos.
 It’s not the aesthetic I go for with my graphics, but of all the workspace themed stock photos for female bloggers, I do like how simple these are.